Adeyemi Oluwajuwonlo

 Aziz Konda

-Aziz Konda is a self-taught fine artist born in Ivory Coast, West Africa, and grew up in Cleveland, Ohio.
-His work focuses on figurative and abstract subjects portrayed in realism, surrealism, and cartoon styles.
+Aziz Konda is a self-taught fine artist with roots in Ivory Coast, West Africa, and a upbringing in Cleveland, Ohio.
+His art seamlessly blends figurative and abstract themes, brought to life through his mastery of realism, surrealism, and cartoon-inspired styles.
+Aziz’s work reflects a unique fusion of cultural influences and artistic versatility, capturing the imagination and emotions of his audience.

 Yaofranck